lisongxu/CSCE156-Lab-Java-File/readme.md

 the team data to that file.

 `public static void persistData(List<Team> teams, String outputFileName)`
 - The format is up to you
+- The filename is up to you
-- Call your method from the `main` and test that it works
+- Call your method from the `main` and check whether the file is created with sorted teams
-- Add javadoc-style documentation to your method.
-Remember that **all** classes and non-trivial methods require documentation.

 ### 4. Testing, Submitting & Grading

 * Test your programs locally on your computer using the provided JUnit test suite(s).
 Fix any errors and completely debug your programs.
-* Submit the following files to CodePost:
+* Submit the following file to CodePost:
-  * `DnaAnalysis.java`
   * `Baseball.java`
-* Make sure that your pograms pass all the tests on CodePost.
-For this lab, as long as your porograms pass all the tests on Codepost, you will get full points for the lab.
+* Make sure that your pogram pass  the test on CodePost.
+For this lab, as long as your porograms pass  the test on Codepost, you will get full points for the lab.